utrustdev/xMoney-Crypto-for-WooCommerce/readme.txt

 == Features ==

-:sparkles: These are the features already implemented and planned for the Utrust for WooCommerce plugin:
+These are the features already implemented and planned for the Utrust for WooCommerce plugin:

 - [x] Create Order and redirect to Utrust payment widget.
 - [x] Receive and handle webhook for received payment.